SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

 - `encrypted_consensus_seed` is encrypted with AES-128-SIV, `seed_exchange_key` as the encryption key and the public key of the registering node as the `ad` as the decryption additional data.
-- The new node now has all of these^ parameters inside its Enclave, so it's able to decrypt `consensus_seed` from `encrypted_consensus_seed`.
+- The new node now has all of these^ parameters inside its enclave, so it's able to decrypt `consensus_seed` from `encrypted_consensus_seed`.
 - Seal `consensus_seed` to disk at `$HOME/.sgx_secrets/consensus_seed.sealed`.

 ```js